 [24:03] – Wrap Up

-And we’d be grateful if you would take a minute to visit our sponsor for this quarter, NextThought.
-We put a lot of time and energy in to the Leading Learning Podcast, and one of the key reasons we’re able to do that is because of the support of sponsors like NextThought so please visit NextThought.com.
+And we would be grateful if you would visit AssociationsNext.com.
+We put a lot of effort in to the Leading Learning Podcast, and one of the main reasons we’re able to do that is because of the support of sponsors.
+So, please visit AssociationsNext.com, where you’ll have the chance to learn and to experience the NextThought LMS in action.

 [25:56] – Sign off